danidnm/Random-Games-Chooser/README.md

 <br />

 At the end of the README you’ll have the full conversation with the AI in a very long PDF.
-I assure you I worth the read.
+I assure you it worths the read.

 <br />